Week 3 - Ingesting and Validating Data

 </aside>

 In a real pipeline, you validate hundreds or thousands of records.
-Use the error accumulation pattern from this week's Chapter 3 (which builds on the approach you saw in Week 2's PipelineRunner):
+Use the error accumulation pattern from this week's Production Error Handling (which builds on the approach you saw in Week 2's PipelineRunner):

 from pydantic import ValidationError # noqa: verify